ProjectLibertyLabs/social-app-template/README.md

 # Social App Template

-The Social Application Template (SAT) is an example client app that demonstrates how to use [Gateway Services](https://github.com/ProjectLibertyLabs/gateway).
+The Social Application Template (SAT) is an example client app that demonstrates how to use [Gateway Services](https://github.com/ProjectLibertyLabs/gateway) for integrating with [Frequency](https://github.com/frequency-chain/frequency) and [DSNP](https://dsnp.org/).

 <!-- TABLE OF CONTENTS -->